zencd/groovy2kotlin/README.md

 ## Requirements

 - JDK 1.8 (for running the tool)
-- Groovy 2.5.8 (for running the tool)
+- Groovy 2.5.8 (for running the tool + input language level)
 - Kotlin 1.3 (produced code level)

 Others may be supported but was not tested.